serguei59/Datalake_Ingestion_Security-Monitoring/docs/1_preliminary/preliminary-setup.md

 ####  **Tenant ID**
 ####  **Create Resource Groups**
 3 resource_groups are created:
-RG_Security
+RG_Security,
-RG_Terraform
+RG_Terraform,
 RG_Projet
 #### **Set up Azure Key Vault**
-Creatio and store secrets in Key Vault
+Creation and store secrets in Key Vault
 #### **Configure Terraform Back end**
 Create a Storage Account and a Container for the State
 #### **Create or Regenerate the Secondary Service Principal (SP2)**